 The Edwin B. Forsythe’s Visitor Information Center officially opened on April 16, 2011.
 It houses a Gallery with hands-on displays, a nature store operated by the Friends of Forsythe, a video gallery, and offices for the Friends and the Refuge’s Volunteer Coordinator.
-The center is staffed by volunteers and is open every day except national holidays.
+The center is staffed by volunteers.
 The center’s hours are Wednesday-Sunday, 10 am to 2 pm (closed on federal holidays).
 Currently, the multimedia room is open for passes and items from the nature store.

 Our Gift Shop